BingYuanNg/Caroudit/README.md

 ### Top Topics:

 I've created a list of index to store the sorted result.
 The sort that I've decided to use is an Insertion Sort.
 Since the top 20 index will always be a partial sorted list, insertion sort only does one insert.
-Which would make the algorithm O(n), in fact less than n can be achieve on average case if optimization is done.
+Which would make the algorithm O(n).